 The module, consisting of a lecture, supported by corresponding lab experiments, comprises the classical introduction to Electrical and Computer Engineering (ECE), starting from the basics of the electric phenomenon, its fundamental elements (charge, current, potential, energy, etc.), its interaction with materials (conductivity, capacitance, inductance, etc.) and its manipulation by man-made structures (electronic components and circuits).
 The module then develops into a wide set of general principles, laws and analytical tools to understand electric circuits and electric systems in general.
 The module also offers a solid foundation on which specialization areas in EE (e.g. Communications, Control, etc.) are built.
 The emphasis is the analysis of circuits in DC steady state and transient modes.
-Classic material include (but are not limited to): Kirchhoff's Laws, Volta's Law (capacitance), Faraday's Law (inductance), Thevenin and Norton's Theorem, Tellegen's Theorem, delty-wye transformation, source transformations, basics of non-linear electronic components (diodes and transistors), OpAmp circuits, State-space Method, Laplace Transform applied to the analysis of higher-order circuits, Laplace impedances and transfer functions.
+Classic material include (but are not limited to): Kirchhoff's Laws, Volta's Law (capacitance), Faraday's Law (inductance), Thevenin and Norton's Theorem, Tellegen's Theorem, deltywye transformation, source transform applied to the analysis of higher-order circuits, Laplace impedances and transfer functions.
 In the lab portion of the module, users will familiarize themselves with electronic components (resistors, capacitors, inductors, diodes, OpAmps, transistors, etc.) and circuits, and learn how to utilize typical lab equipment (such as breadboards, digital multimeters, voltage and current sources and function generators) required for the assembly and analysis of electric circuits.